nadult/fwk_enum/readme.md

 ## License

-fwk::enum is distributed under the terms of Boost Software License (Version 1.0);
+fwk::enum is distributed under the terms of Boost Software License (version 1.0).
 See license.txt for details.